WW1 Cemeteries.com - A photographic guide to over 4000 military cemeteries and memorials

 Son of Beaumont and Louise Mary Boggs, of the "Pacific Club," Victoria, British Columbia.

-He was one of the first Canadian Officers killed in the Great War.
+One of the first Canadian Officers killed in the Great War, he served with the 7th Canadian Infantry Battalion, The British Columbia Regiment.

 Picture